Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a picture of where you’d like to be within the next year or two years?
-Failure to set goals that are achievable will hinder your progress.
-Set clear short and long-term objectives, prioritizing those with the greatest impact on your career advancement.
-In order to increase job satisfaction, ensure that these goals are in line with your personal needs.
+Do you have a clear view of where you’d like to be within the next year or two years?
+Failing to set achievable goals will hinder progress.
+Set clear short and long-term goals, focusing on those that have the greatest impact on your career advancement.
+To increase your satisfaction at work be sure your goals align with your personal preferences.

 Neglecting Networking